Hrutuparna-bedekar/Track-Blueb/README.md

 - ** Privacy-First**: No biometric storage, temporary IDs only

 ## Quick Start
-IMP: Need to download a appropriate yolo model and set the config the model name
+IMP: Need to download a appropriate yolo model and set the config according to the model name
 ### Prerequisites

 - Python 3.11+